A-Pranav-Koundinya/Voice-to-Text-Translation-and-Speech-Synthesis-System/README.md

 ### Project Overview

-This project is a **Voice-to-Text Translation and Speech Synthesis System** designed to enable real-time language translation and spoken feedback.
+This project is **Voice-to-Text Translation and Speech Synthesis System** designed to enable real-time language translation and spoken feedback.
 It converts spoken input into text, detects the language, translates the text to a target language, and then generates speech for translated text.
 This system provides a seamless experience for users, supporting multiple languages, particularly focusing on Indian languages.

 ### Key Features